About the Workshop

 Faculty Panelists

-• Dr. Matthew Painter--Sociology
+• Dr. Matthew Painter, Chair, Sociology

-• Dr. Suzanne Enck--Communication
+• Dr. Suzanne Enck, Chair, Communication Studies

-• Dr. Melissa McKay--Multidisciplinary Innovation
+• Dr. Melissa McKay, Clinical Assistant Professor, Multidisciplinary Innovation

-• Dr. Katherine Sobering--Sociology
+• Dr. Katherine Sobering, Associate Professor, Sociology

 Administrative Panelists

-• Dr. Elizabeth With-- Student Affairs
+• Dr. Elizabeth With, Senior Vice President for Student Affairs

-• Dr. Laura Smith-- Dean of Students
+• Dr. Laura Smith, Dean of Students

 Questions?